rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter the package information gathered from the file system before checking for updates in the Remote Repository Service.
+Filter the package information gathered from the file system before checking for updates in the Version Control System.
 Fired during client update API request.

 **Parameters**